 Health Insurance Policies for Temporary Visa Holders

-Temporary visa holders in Australia, including individuals and families on TSS, 457, 417, 422, 418, 475 and 412 visas, have been required since September 2009 to provide proof that they have arranged appropriate health insurance in Australia prior to their visas being issued.
+Temporary visa holders in Australia have been required since September 2009 to provide proof that they have arranged appropriate health insurance in Australia prior to their visas being issued.
 Proof needs to be in the form of a letter from an Australian insurance company confirming that health insurance has been arranged and any policy must meet Australian government (DIAC) requirements.

 Sponsored Employees, directly recruited from a country with which Australia has a Reciprocal Health Care Agreement (RHCA), may be eligible for Medicare benefits.
 For taxation purposes, these visa holders are treated in the same manner as Australian citizens and are subject to the same tax payments (Medicare Levy) and penalties (Medicare Levy Surcharge) as Australian citizens.
-RHCA Agreements are currently in place with the following countries:
+RHCA Agreements are currently in place with the following eleven countries:

 - United Kingdom